loujoseftan/thesis/README.md

 Clone this [repo](https://github.com/AlexeyAB/darknet) and compile YOLO from source.
 A more exhaustive documentation is available in the said repo, including [instructions for compiling using `CMake`](https://github.com/AlexeyAB/darknet#how-to-compile-on-windows-using-cmake) and [instructions on using YOLO on the command line](https://github.com/AlexeyAB/darknet#how-to-use-on-the-command-line), which I pretty much used.
 Additionally, [this](https://medium.com/analytics-vidhya/installing-darknet-on-windows-462d84840e5a) may also help you.

+### Some Details

+Pre-trained weights of YOLOv3 from the COCO Dataset were used for player detection, and they are available [here](https://pjreddie.com/media/files/yolov3.weights) taken from Joseph Redmon's website (https://pjreddie.com/darknet/yolo/).
+Training YOLO from scratch would've taken so much time I'm not sure I would have made the deadline if I did.
+So, I opted to use these weights which, luckily, we robust enough to detect players on the court.

 :exclamation::exclamation::exclamation: :fire:**YOLO v4**:fire: is available!
 Haven't tried it yet, but you might want to.

 ## Pose Estimation